Dr. Bonnie Meekums, United Kingdom.

 She has researched DMT for several client groups.
 Her PhD investigated recovery from child sexual abuse trauma, while earlier research included DMT for women with eating disorders, and for families struggling with attachment issues.
 More recently she has turned her attention to developing the evidence base for DMT, having completed two Cochrane Systematic Reviews (depression and dementia), and several other systematic reviews relating to older people, and people living with depression.
 Her book on DMT is on many training course reading lists worldwide.

 Dr. Meekums has been invited to teach or give key note conference speeches both in UK and across the world, including Croatia, Poland, Latvia, USA, China and India, and in 2020 she will also teach in New Zealand.
 She has been sought after as an external examiner at both masters and PhD level, having also successfully supervised several students to completion of both these degrees.
 She maintains a small private practice in the North-West of England.

-She has completed her PhD in Psychology under University of Calcutta, guided by Professor Dr. Mallika Banerjee, in 2011 allied Dance Movement Therapy, where her work focuses on 100 person with autism age aranging from 3yrs to 20 yrs and the motive was to find the "EFFECT OF DMT on AUTISM - A PSYCHOBIOLOGICAL APPROACH".
+She has completed her PhD in Psychology under University of Calcutta, guided by Professor Dr. Mallika Banerjee, in 2011 allied Dance Movement Therapy, where her work focuses on 100 person with autism age ranging from 3 yrs to 20 yrs and the motive was to find the "EFFECT OF DMT on AUTISM - A PSYCHOBIOLOGICAL APPROACH".

-She was a lecturer in Rabindra Bharati University, Department of Performing Arts in Therapy.
+She was a guest lecturer in Rabindra Bharati University, Department of Performing Arts in Therapy.

 Ronnie Shambik Ghose, India, UK